carve-ai/.github/profile/README.md

 ---
 ## License
-**CARVE** is currently in beta phase.
+**CARVE** is currently proprietary and in beta phase.
+No copying nor use of code is allowed during this period without permission of all authors (No License).
+Any publication, copying, or use of code outside of this organization is strictly prohibited prior to academic release.
+Copies posted elsewhere are in violation of this license and will be removed.

 It will soon be released and licensed for academic use.

 All Rights Reserved.
 Copyright (2022-present) Amanda M. Buch, Conor Liston, & Logan Grosenick